modery/PowerDocu/README.md

 This is where **FlowDocumenter** can help!

 Currently, this repository contains a solution to document Power Automate Flows, called **FlowDocumenter**.
-FlowDocumenter allows the automatic generation of technical documentation based on a provided exported Flow package.
+FlowDocumenter allows the automatic generation of technical documentation based on a provided exported Flow package or an exported Solution package.

 ![Example of generated Word documentation](Images/Weather-Flow-Documentation-1.png)
 ![Example of generated Word documentation](Images/Weather-Flow-Documentation-2.png)